 Bake in the oven for about 1 hour, until the phyllo is golden brown.

-Special thanks to Artisan for sharing this recipe with Sunday Supper Movement and for supplying a copy of Cooking with Loula to a lucky reader.
+Special thanks to Artisan for sharing this recipe with Sunday Supper Movement.

 Editor’s note: This recipe is printed courtesy of publisher Artisan, ©Alexandra Stratou.
 The author of this review received a complimentary copy of the cookbook, Cooking with Loula: Greek Recipes from My Family to Yours.
 No other compensation was received from the publisher.
 Links to the cookbook are affiliate links.